Kyuuhachi/Aureole/book/src/eddec.md

 It converts from binary to text, and from text to binary.
 If you need anything else, you're on your own.

-The Themelios Suite provides, well, Themelios for this purpose.
+The Aureole Suite provides Themelios for this purpose.
 Calmare is a fairly thin layer on top of this, so anything Calmare does, any Rust programmer can do too.